inlg2025/inlg2025.github.io/sitedata/registration.md

 The main conference ticket includes entry to the venue, reception, lunch (26th and 27th September), and banquet.

+If you need an invitation letter or other documents for your visa application, please contact to the local chair, Tatsuya Ishigaki (ishigaki.tatsuya -{at} -aist.go.jp).

 <div style="width: 100%; overflow: scroll;">
   <table>
     <tbody>